How to start an ecommerce business: Your Small business guide

 Partnering with social media influencers can help you build credibility, as their followers trust in the opinions of their favourite online creator.
 Engaging with your customers online can help to build brand awareness, and make them think of you next time they're in the market for products like yours.

-A word of advice: you don’t need to have a presence on every platform.
+Focus on one or two platforms that are popular with your target audience instead of trying to be on every platform.
 Focus on one or two that are popular with your target audience.
-And make sure you’ve mastered those platforms before adding more to your strategy.
+And make sure you've mastered those platforms before adding more to your strategy.
 Check out our free advertising ideas for small businesses for more inspiration.

 Your marketing strategy should include the following points: